-- If a syphilis sore is present, a health care provider may take a scraping from the chancre on the affected area, such as the cervix, penis, anus, or throat.
+- If a syphilis sore is present, a healthcare practitioner may take a scraping from the chancre on the affected area, such as the cervix, penis, anus, or throat.

-- If someone has late or latent stages of the disease with suspected brain involvement (neurosyphilis), the doctor will perform a spinal tap to check the cerebrospinal fluid (CSF) for infection.
+- If someone has late or latent stages of the disease with suspected brain involvement (neurosyphilis), the healthcare provider will perform a spinal tap to check the cerebrospinal fluid (CSF) for infection.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.